Skip to content

 Example

-If you prefer to learn by example, you can take a look at Simmate's built-in Vasp app.
+If you prefer learning by example, check out Simmate's built-in Vasp app.
 The workflows module of this app is located here.
-You can also see how our workflows/__init__.py file lists out all of our workflows that are registered (here)).
+You can also see how our workflows/__init__.py file lists all of our registered workflows here).

 Basic use